sthewissen/Plugin.Maui.Crosswind/README.md

 ---

 ## Visibility
 The visibility utilities in Crosswind provide simple classes to control the visibility and transparency of elements in your .NET MAUI application.
-These classes all target `VisualElement`.

 ### Opacity classes
 | Class | Effect |